 Where is Playa del Carmen?

 Playa del Carmen is located on the east coast of the Yucatan Peninsula, in the state of Quintana Roo, Mexico.
 It’s a part of the Riviera Maya, which runs 75 miles (120 km) south of Cancun to Tulum.
 Situated along the Caribbean Sea, Playa is also a perfect gateway to Cozumel Island.
-To get from Cancun to Tulum, you’ll need to pass through Playa del Carmen.
+Refer to my guide on how to get from Cancun to Cozumel.

 There are SO many things to do in Playa del Carmen — ranging from visiting cenotes or eco-adventure parks and doing sunrise yoga on the beach.
 La Quinta Avenida, also known as 5th Avenue, is the main artery in Playa.
 The pedestrianized streets runs from North to South and spans more than 20 blocks.
 Even if you are not a beach person, there are plenty of adventure eco parks in Playa that visitors of all ages enjoy visiting.